TheBubbleWorks/TheBubbleWorks_RaspberryPi_BLE_GPIO_Server/README.md

 Because you need to use a USB Bluetooth LE dongle you will need to enable it and disable the Pi's built-in BLE device.

-It's also necessary to stop the (bluez) `bluetoothd` daemon as there is a conflict between how bleno and the a Bluez builtin GATT server.
+It's also necessary to stop the (bluez) `bluetoothd` daemon as there is a conflict between how bleno and the a Bluez builtin GATT server overlap.

 ```